BenjaminNeustadt/Gilded_rose/README.md

 ## Notes

-I have kept all of the classes and module inside a same file for now, but ideally they would eventually be extracted into separate files.
+- I have kept all of the classes and module inside a same file for now, but ideally they would eventually be extracted into separate files.

+- The order of the module and classes in the file remains important for now, since Ruby is a top down language.
+Moving them around will result in failing tests.